huklee/convert-pdf-to-booklet/README.md

 It's a beta version, it was tested on some pdf books.

-odd,4M,4M+2 pages can be adapted automatically, all you need to do is use this tool directly.
+odd,4M,4M+2 pages can be adapted automatically, all you need to do is using this tool directly.

 Usage: booklet.py InputPDFFile